 Glazed salmon only takes 4 ingredients to make!
 It’s seared and baked to perfection with a sweet and salty glaze.
-Plus, how to know salmon is cooked!
+Plus, how to know when salmon is cooked!

 I come from a family of seafood lovers and am learning how to properly cook it.
 Tonight’s seafood choice was salmon.